Welcome to the

 a Thriving Hub in the Lake Constance

 The city of St.Gallen is located in the German-speaking region of Switzerland.
 The borders to Germany, Liechtenstein and Austria are less than an hour away by car.

 The Campus Hotel

-Thanks to the university’s on-campus hotel, EMBA HSG participants have the option of staying right where their classes take place.
-The hotel has 54 stylish rooms and offers all the comforts of modern business accommodation, including an internet connection and a sauna and gym.
-The cosy lounge is a perfect place to chat and network with other participants on the programme.
+Thanks to the on-campus hotel, EMBA HSG participants have the option of staying right where their classes take place.
+The hotel has 54 modern rooms and offers all the comforts of modern business accommodation including internet, sauna and gym.
+The cosy lounge is a perfect place to chat and network with the fellow participants.

 St.Gallen – the Metropolitan Centre of

 With a population of around 80,000, St.Gallen is one of the largest cities in the Lake Constance region, which spans four different countries.
 St.Gallen is Eastern Switzerland’s cultural and economic centre.
 Featuring a magnificent cathedral and abbey library, the St.Gallen Abbey District is the city’s most famous landmark, and was awarded UNESCO World Heritage status in 1987.
 The old town is a pedestrianised zone and is perfect for a leisurely stroll, a spot of shopping, or discovering the architectural and historical highlights of the metropolitan centre of Eastern Switzerland.

 Sports and Fitness, Nature and Recreation: a Richly Diverse Region